szymonszoldra/JavaScript30Challenge/05 - Flex Panel Gallery/readme.txt

 07.11.2019
 I have noticed that i had forgotten to commit the solution after day 05, so i commited it as a 'add initial files for day 06', fixing it right now with proper commit title.
+Also I made mistake naming the commit "06" instead of "05", still learning how to do that proper tho.